Frequently Asked Questions (FAQ)

-Debian includes support for the QNAP TS-409 but as of Debian 7 (wheezy) the installer no longer supports the TS-409.
+Debian includes support for the QNAP TS-409 but the device is no longer supported by Debian installer.
 The recommended way to install Debian is to install Debian 6.0 (squeeze) and then perform an upgrade to Debian 7 (wheezy) and then to Debian 8 (jessie).

 Is Debian on the TS-409 suited for people new to Linux?